QuTech-Delft/cQASM-spec/docs/language_specification/statements/gates.md

     &emsp;_gate qubit-arguments_

 Parameterized unitary operations are represented by parameterized gates.
-The general form of a parameterized gate statement is given by the gate name followed by its (comma-separated list of) parameter(s) that is enclosed in parentheses, which in turn is followed by the (comma-separated list of) qubit operand(s), _e.g._, **`CRk(2) q[0], q[1]`**:
+The general form of a parameterized gate is given by the gate name followed by its (comma-separated list of) parameter(s) that is enclosed in parentheses, which in turn is followed by the (comma-separated list of) qubit operand(s), _e.g._, **`CRk(2) q[0], q[1]`**: